Prusias-kol/psccs/README.md

 * If you have the simmering staff, outfit named `CS_PM_simmering_glitch` with cheffstaff in mainhand and stickknife in offhand
 * If you have kitchen royalty staff, outfit named `CS_PM_kitchenroyalty_glitch` with cheffstaff in mainhand and stickknife in offhand
 * If you have the roaring hearth, outfit named `CS_PM_roaringhearth_glitch` with the staff in mainhand and stickknife in offhand
-* If you have machine elf, modify `acquireInnerElf()` to support your clan with slime tube primed or ask Prusias for a whitelist to his clan (Restaurant Chill).
+* If you have machine elf, make sure to set the slime clan
 * Must create a calzone of legend before starting run
 * Must have `ungulith` and `Witchess Witch` in combat lover locket
 * a source of free crafts.
 One of the skills that give 5 is enough.